johnnywoo/beholder/README.md

 * `$program`   — program name (nginx calls this "tag")
 * `$payload`   — actual log message (this would've been written to a file by nginx)

-Format `json`: parses $payload as a JSON object and sets its properties as message fields.
+Format `json`: parses `$payload` as a JSON object and sets its properties as message fields.
 The JSON object may only contain numbers, strings, booleans and nulls (no nested objects or arrays).
 Boolean values are converted to strings 'true' and 'false'.

+Format `fieldpack`: parses `$payload` as a Fieldpack packet which may contain multiple messages.
+Experimental.

 Format `each-field-as-message`: every field of the message becomes a separate new message.
 Original message is dropped.
 Instead, new messages are produced with fields `$key` and `$value`.